Diwali Festival 2024, When & Where to Celebrate It?

-Diwali is an important festival observed across India, a variety of activities are held during it.
+Diwali is an important festival observed across India, and a variety of activities are held during it.
 But if you want to join the celebration of it during a trip to India, there are some particularly good places for doing so, each with its own glamour during Diwali.

 Jaipur - Visit Illuminated Streets and Markets

 Jaipur, the "pink city" in Rajasthan, is one of the best places to celebrate Diwali.
 Thousands of foreign tourists visit Jaipur and enjoy Diwali every year.
 What's especially appealing about coming here is that the oil lamps decorate the homes and palaces as well as local markets, presenting spectacular displays throughout the city.
 Each year, there's a competition for the best decorated and most brilliantly lit-up market.
-The best place to go is the Johari Bazar (Jewelry Market), which is hailed as "Las Vegas Strip" during Diwali.
+The best place to go is the Johari Bazar (Jewelry Market), which is hailed as the "Las Vegas Strip" during Diwali.

 Considered by many as one of the most spiritual places on earth, Varanasi is especially spiritual and magical during Diwali Festival.
-The steps along the Ganges River are lit up with lamps in honor of Holy Ganges, and its presiding goddess.
+The steps along the Ganges River are lit up with lamps in honor of the Holy Ganges, and its presiding goddess.
 The god is believed to descend to Earth to bathe in the Ganges on this day.
-The light of the countless candles and lamps floating on the Ganges is quite a feast for eyes, along with millions of fireworks blooming in the sky.
+The light of the countless candles and lamps floating on the Ganges is quite a feast for the eyes, along with millions of fireworks blooming in the sky.
 To better enjoy the fabulous view of fireworks, stay at one of the riverside hotels in Varanasi.
-Make sure that you don’t miss the special Ganga Aarti, a very powerful and uplifting spiritual ritual just to make Diwali more spiritual.
+Make sure that you don't miss the special Ganga Aarti, a very powerful and uplifting spiritual ritual just to make Diwali more spiritual.

-Note: Varanasi is much more famous for its "Dev Diwali" which falls 15 days after the Diwali.
+Note: Varanasi is much more famous for its "Dev Diwali" which falls 15 days after Diwali.
 It is the time when the "Devs" or Gods wake up and people celebrate their awakening.

 Amritsar - Enjoy the Gold Temple Draped in Lights

 Diwali in Amritsar should never be missed.
 It celebrates Diwali at a large scale too.
 The grand festivities take place around the sacred Golden Temple which is holy to all Sikhs.
 Sikhs celebrate Diwali in remembrance of Guru Hargobind Singh, the sixth Sikh guru, who returned to Amritsar on Diwali day.
 Furthermore, the Golden Temple was founded on Diwali.
-So during Diwali, tens of thousands of Sikhs and Hindus gather in and around the legendary gold plated temple for the celebration of Diwali.
+So during Diwali, tens of thousands of Sikhs and Hindus gather in and around the legendary gold-plated temple for the celebration of Diwali.
 The entire temple complex is brilliantly lit up and the edge of the lake is fringed with countless oil lamps and candles lit by devotees.
 It is quite a sight to behold.